fe1fe1/mpjm/README.md

 Then in terminal, in the /build folder inside the project folder, run the `make` command in order to build it:

--Inside build:
+- Inside build:
 ```
 cd ~/mpjm/build
 ```
--Make the build:
+- Make the build:
 ```
 make
 ```
--Now run it:
+- Now run it:
 ```
 ./mpjm
 ```